Salvatore D. Romano: Flip

 In 2003, Romano was indicted in a nearly $100 million stock scam.
 "Betrayed by the disloyalty of those he had always believed were his ‘family', and faced with both State and Federal charges", and knowing that "Mikey Scars" DiLeonardo, his friend and mentor, who had agreed to cooperate with the government six months earlier, would no doubt have to unwillingly cooperate against him, Romano decided to cooperate himself and become a government informant in exchange for admittance into the U.S. Witness Protection Program.

 In 2005, Romano was listed as a witness in the racketeering case in which John A. Gotti "Junior" was charged with securities fraud.
-Romano was "never called by prosecutors" who instead decided to rely "on Romano's admitted front man, Joseph Quattrocchi […] to describe the stock fraud scheme".
+Romano was "never called by prosecutors" who instead decided to rely "on Romano's admitted front man, […] to describe the stock fraud scheme".
 Michael "Mikey Scars" DiLeonardo also detailed Gotti's "alleged participation in the securities fraud".
 However, jurors obviously dismissed this testimony as "they acquitted [Gotti] on that charge".

 "Ironically, prosecutors decided against using testimony from Romano because they thought they were winning the case and ‘it wasn't needed', recalled one member of the team".This was seen as a "fatal omission" on the part of the federal government.

 Salvatore “Sal the Pizza Guy” Romano with his family.

 Romano also fingered mobsters John "Johnny G" Gammarano, William "Big Billy" Scotto, Peter Gotti, Michael "Mikey Scars" DiLeonardo, and Joseph "Little Joe" D'Angelo "as partners who shared up to $5 million of the cash that he generated in his far-reaching schemes".